-5.6 The NPPF talks about a 'strong sense of place'.
+5.6 The NPPF (para 127(d)) talks about a 'strong sense of place'.
 We feel that houses built with regard to our policies will benefit our villages, enhance the local character which is engendered by the many old traditional buildings in the villages, and attempt to recover that feeling of identity that has been lost with the proliferation of large, inappropriate, often empty dwellings.
-The Borough Core Strategy aims to protect the historic environment and to enrich the attraction of the Borough as a place to live, work and to visit.
-Our Neighbourhood plan will help address the compromises necessary to ensure a sustainable permanent community while also providing for second homes, visitors, and the retention of our traditional character vital for the well being of those who live here as well as for the interest of visitors.
+The Local Plan aims to protect the historic environment and to enrich the attraction of the Borough as a place to live, work and to visit.
+This review will help address the compromises necessary to ensure a sustainable permanent community while also providing for second homes, visitors, and the retention of our traditional character vital for the well-being of those who live here as well as for the interest of tourists.
 In preparing the plan we have been mindful of the desirability of conserving listed buildings, their features and their settings.

-5.7 We feel that our Neighbourhood Plan conforms to the objectives of the NPPF.
+5.7 We feel that this review of our Neighbourhood Plans conforms to the objectives of the 2019 NPPF.
 The benefits conferred on our community and visitors to the area are in agreement with the sentiments expressed within the NPPF.
 It will provide a sustainable way forward for the development of the villages, enhancing the region in all three areas identified in the Framework.
-We also feel that our Neighbourhood Plan is supportive of, and supported by, the Borough Core Strategy in its wish to foster sustainable communities with appropriate housing and is in keeping with CS06, which aims to promote sustainable communities and sustainable patterns of development, ensuring that employment and appropriate housing (including affordable housing) are provided in close proximity.
+We also feel that this Neighbourhood Plan is supportive of, and supported by, the Local Plan in its wish to foster sustainable communities with appropriate housing and is in keeping with the aims to promote sustainable communities and sustainable patterns of development, ensuring that employment and appropriate housing (including affordable housing) are provided in close proximity.

-5.8 Policies 8 and 9 address protection of our traditional buildings and our countryside.
-If possible we would like to see the character and distinctiveness of our natural and built environment enhanced by new development proposals.
+5.8 Policies 8, 9 and 10 address protection of our traditional buildings, our countryside and the communities' needs.
+If possible, we would like to see the character and distinctiveness of our natural and built environment enhanced by new development proposals.
 Such proposals should be encouraged to contribute to the objectives and targets of any local Green Infrastructure Strategy, Landscape Character Assessments and Biodiversity Action Plans.
 This is a very sensitive area as regards conservation (it is, as has already been stated, part of the Norfolk Coast AONB and borders the North Norfolk Heritage Coast with its multiple conservation designations).
-The NPPF has strong policies on the protection of Heritage Coasts, AONB's and National Parks (paras 114-116) and on protecting wildlife and this should always be given due emphasis when development is considered in this area.
+The NPPF has strong policies on the protection of Heritage Coasts, AONB's and Conservation areas (paras 170-173 & section 16) and on protecting wildlife.
+This should always be given due emphasis when development is considered in this area.

-5.9 We hope that housing and other development in Brancaster will contribute towards improving local services and infrastructure.
+5.9 We hope that housing and other development in Brancaster will contribute towards improving local services and infrastructure notably Highways.
 An increase in population within the villages means an increase in the need for transport, education, library services etc. There are mechanisms to do this (for example CIL, section 106 agreements and planning conditions) and it is important that these mechanisms are used to ensure that the infrastructure grows with the population.